Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Rework the Soot System to have better UI (and maybe be faster).
 Add more items exchangeable for Soot?
  - Make the Lilycove clear-out sale easier to activate or permanent on specific days/times
  - Add the stat-reducing berries to a shop in the Flower Shop after beating the game
- - Add a counter for buying PokeBlocks in the Lillycove Department Store, similar to  Platinum
+ - Add a counter for buying PokeBlocks in the Lilycove Department Store, similar to  Platinum

 ## QoL upgrades
  - Make Fly and Teleport usable from the PokeNav map